The Artemis Collection

 The Artemis Collection Shall:

-1. Be made from materials that conform to exploration atmosphere safety standards.
+1. Use materials that conform to exploration atmosphere safety standards.

 2. Maximize the lifespan of each item of clothing.